Switzerland considers mandatory microchipping for cats

 This content was published on

 The Federal Council wants to ban the Nazis’ swastika emblem in public as well as other symbols associated with the Third Reich.
-Anyone who flouts the law would be fined CHF200 in future.
+Anyone who flouted the law would be fined CHF200 in future.

 Swiss justice minister discusses plight of Syrian migrants in Brussels